 The Company sponsors a qualified 401(k) defined contribution plan covering eligible employees.
 Participants may contribute a portion of their annual compensation limited to a maximum annual amount set by the Internal Revenue Service.
-There were no employer contributions under this plan for the three and six months ended June 30, 2022.
+The Company contributed \$63,000 to the plan for the three and nine months ended September 30, 2022.
+There were no employer contributions under this plan during 2021.